Clarifying the Growth Mindset - March 2017

 2. What work is already underway separately?

 4. How can we deepen our connections?

 Important Links on Graduation Options - December 2016

-Click here to see the proposed amendments to Section 100.5 and 200.4 of the Commissioner’s Regulations to Require Superintendents to Make a Local Determination.
-Do you have comments/thoughts about this?
+Do you have comments/thoughts about the proposed amendments to Section 100.5 and 200.4 of the Commissioner’s Regulations to Require Superintendents to Make a Local Determination?
 Share them by 12/2/16 through email at email@example.com or regular mail to Angelica Infante, New York State Education Department, 89 Washington Avenue, Albany, NY 12234.

-The Superintendent Determination of Graduation Form for a local diploma can be found here.
-This form is used to document the superintendent’s determination and, once complete, a copy is given to the parent, student, and NYSED.
+The Superintendent Determination of Graduation Form for a local diploma is used to document the superintendent’s determination and, once complete, a copy is given to the parent, student, and NYSED.
 A copy is also maintained in the student’s record.

 The Regulations of the Commissioner of Education: Part 200 has been updated to reflect the new transition services requirements.
 The Transition Services section of this regulation begins on page 49.
 Click here to view the latest version of the regulations.

 For more information on teaching students to set goals and self-monitor, click the “Learn More” link below to explore this self-guided learning module on Helping Students Become Independent Learners from the Iris Center at Vanderbilt Peabody College.

 For over 2,000 specific lesson plans on teaching students of all ages to self-monitor, click on the link below to visit Lesson Planet.